ramantehlan/AlvisAI/README.md

 Go to `http://host/ai_box/ai/program_o/install/install_programo.php` where the host can be localhost or your website.
 Then the installation form will appear.
 Fill out this form and use "alvis_bot" as its database and other details according to your MySQL database.
 Finally, click on save.

 > Note: Bot will work now but you still need to teach your bot.
 To do that just got to **http://host/ai_box/ai/program_o/admin/** and log in with your Program-O details which you filled in step `Install Bot`.

+> AlvisAI is also referred as zimp or zimpbox at various places in app.

 **That's it!
 AlvisAI is alive now** :sparkles: :boom: :sparkles: :boom: